voschezang/coding-handbook/scrum-guide.md

 Product Portfolio: a set of products.

-For each product: Product Vision > Product Strategy > Product Goal > Sprint Goal.
+For each product: Product Vision (Why) > Product Strategy (How) > Product Goal (Why) > Product Roadmap (How) > Sprint Goal.

+- Why: Corporate Vision
+    - What: Product Portfolio
+    - How: Corporate Strategy

+- Why: Product Vision
+    - How: Product Strategy
+- Why: Product Goal
+    - How: Product Roadmap
+- Why: Sprint Goal.
+    - What: Sprint Backlog
+    - Who: Sprint plan